GopiChandana/chat_application/README.md

 * Similarly, navigate to server folder and install required packages using ```npm install``` and run the server using ```npm start```
 ## Features
 * Live conversations
-* text to emoji conversion
+* Text to emoji conversion
 * Notifications from admin when someone leaves the group or joins the group.
 * Smooth scrollable feature.